cardano-community/guild-operators/docs/Scripts/cntools.md

 - Offline - When CNTools is launched with `-o` runtime argument, this launches CNTools with limited set of features.
 This mode **does not require access to cardano-node**.
 It is mainly used to create Wallet/Pool and access `Transaction >> Sign` to sign an offline transaction file created in Hybrid mode.

 #### Download and Update
 The update functionality is provided from within CNTools.
 In case of breaking changes, please follow the prompts post-upgrade.
-If stuck, it's always best to re-run the latest `prereqs.sh` before proceeding.
+If stuck, it's always best to re-run the latest `guild-deploy.sh` before proceeding.

 !!! info ""
     If you have not updated in a while, it is possible that you might come from a release with breaking changes.
 If so, please be sure to check out the [upgrade](../upgrade.md) instructions.